telerik/ajax-docs/controls/grid/how-to/Filtering/operate-with-the-filterexpression-manually.md

 * When binding a grid using the **NeedDataSource** event, check the **RadGrid.MasterTableView.FilterExpression** property in the **NeedDataSource** event handler.
 This string represents the current filter function in the same way as the **DataView.Filter** property (that is, it is the text of a WHERE clause for filtering items).

->note If you want to customize filtering using your own custom statements, clear the **FilterExpression** string (to prevent the default filtering) and bind the grid to a filtered data set.
+>tip If you want to customize filtering using your own custom statements, clear the **FilterExpression** string (to prevent the default filtering) and bind the grid to a filtered data set.
 >